vocalpy/pollyglot/README.md

 each format on Figshare that are generated from the source in this repository.

-`crowsetta` provides tools for anyone that wants to write clean code when working with these annotion formats (or their own format) To learn more, please visit <https://github.com/NickleDave/crowsetta>
+`crowsetta` provides tools for anyone that wants to write clean code when working with these annotation formats (or their own format) To learn more, please visit <https://github.com/NickleDave/crowsetta>

 ## formats + references